Logo

 • Bank statements, whether you’re employed or self-employed

-Many lenders will assess your expenses before deciding whether to approve your application.
-They’ll look at how much you spend each month and make a note of anything they believe could impact your ability to repay your mortgage.
+Many lenders will assess your expenses before deciding whether to approve your application, which includes looking at how much you spend each month as well as making a note of anything they believe could impact your ability to repay your mortgage.
+To do this, mortgage lenders typically ask for 3-6 months' worth of statements, but the number will vary depending on the lender and their criteria.

 BulbIcon